Chomikens/Git-and-terminal/git-basic/git-basic.md

     -   To find out the size of an object, use `git cat-file -s [object hash]`.
 -   **Example**: To explore a commit, first find its hash using `git log`, then use `git cat-file -p [commit hash]` to view detailed information about the commit.
 -   **Note**: This is an advanced command, primarily used for internal inspections and debugging.

+## Resetting the Repository

+### `git reset --hard [commit]`

+-   **Purpose**: Resets the current HEAD, index, and working directory to the state of a specified commit, discarding all local changes.
+-   **Usage**:
+    -   To reset to a specific commit, use `git reset --hard [commit hash]`.
+    -   Without specifying a commit, `git reset --hard` will reset to the latest commit, discarding all changes since then.
+-   **Warning**: This command permanently undoes all uncommitted changes and should be used with extreme caution.
+There is no easy way to recover lost work after using `git reset --hard`.
+-   **Common Use Cases**:
+    -   Discarding all local changes and returning to the most recent commit state.
+    -   Reverting the repository to a known good state if recent commits or changes have introduced issues.